Symbolic execution is one of the major frontiers of software security research. Academics have demonstrated its theoretical value for years.

 But until now, anyone who wanted to use a symbolic execution tool needed domain expertise about the tool’s internals first.
 What’s more, these tools just started from the beginning of the program; there was no way to focus in on interesting areas of code.

 We thought that wasted security researchers’ time and made the power of symbolic execution inaccessible.
 So we created Manticore, a simple, open-source dynamic binary analysis tool that takes advantage of symbolic execution.
-It’s pure Python with minimal dependencies that can operate on x86, x64, or ARM binaries.
+It’s pure Python with minimal dependencies that can operate on x86, x64, and ARM binaries and Ethereum smart contracts.
 We have developed and integrated customized versions into our clients’ unique environments.